-Mango collaborated with this organisation in the financing of two projects: the construction of a school/nursery for children in Blantyre, and the first phase of three complementary classrooms in a school in Lovimbi, both in Malawi.
+Mango collaborated with this organisation in the financing of two projects: the construction of the second phase of three complementary classrooms in a school in Mnoma-Lobimbi, Dowa, in Malawi.
+The aim is to improve access to education for children who live in rural areas and to encourage the autonomy and independence of the population.